sukanta1991/learning/README.md

-# learning
+# TypeScript
-This are the programs and tips i learnt
+This are the programs and tips I learnt